Safe Harbor Circles – Community-Powered Stability

 Trauma-Informed Support

-Trauma awareness, emotional safety, respectful communication, and approaches to supporting participants without re-traumatization.
+Trauma awareness, emotional safety, respectful communication, and approaches to supporting families without re-traumatization — core competencies for every partner volunteer.

 MODULE 03